The Benefits of Sleeping Well

-Cut out caffeine and alcohol - no matter what your beliefs, the evidence shows that both of these drugs significantly impact on sleep quality.
+Minimise (or even cut out) caffeine and alcohol use - no matter what your beliefs, the evidence shows that both of these drugs significantly impact on sleep quality.
 Alcohol produces an initial sedative effect and then disrupts brain activity later on in sleep.

 Reduce light exposure - light stimulates the body to be awake.
 Gradually reducing light levels as you get toward bed time will signal to your body.
 Do this by turning off main lights and reducing screen time.

 Calm your mind - try to do something relaxing before bed.
 If you have a million things going on in your brain, these will play on you during the night.
 Equally, if you are worried about all the things you have to get done tomorrow, it can help to write these down so that you don't have to worry about forgetting them.
 Do this in the night if you wake up because of worry.

 In order to fall asleep well, you should...

 Prepare your body and mind for sleep.

 Your mind automatically builds associations between places and activities.
 Your bedroom should be a place associated with sleep but modern culture and technology encourages us to encroach on this.
 TVs, devices and laptops all play their part in complicating this association.